 How to avoid: Find a relaxing, stress-reducing activity that you enjoy.
 Yoga, meditation, and breathing exercises are all practices that may help reduce stress and eliminate the risk of making symptoms worse.

 The heat from the sun, as well as artificially heated saunas and hot tubs, may be too intense for people with MS. They can often lead to a period of exacerbated symptoms.

-How to avoid: Skip any high-heat environments like saunas, hot yoga studios, and hot tubs entirely.
+How to avoid: Skip high-heat environments like saunas, hot yoga studios, and hot tubs.
 Keep your home cool and run extra fans if necessary.
 On hot days, avoid direct sunlight, wear loose, light-colored clothes, and stay in the shade as much as possible.

-Pregnant women with MS may experience a relapse after delivering their baby.
-In fact, 20 to 40 percent of women may have a flare-up in the period just after giving birth.
+Pregnant people with MS may experience a relapse after delivering their baby.
+About 20 to 40 percent of women may have a flare-up in the period just after giving birth.

 How to avoid: You may not be able to prevent a flare after childbirth, but you can take steps to reduce its severity and impact.
 In the immediate days after giving birth, let friends and family members help you with your new baby so that you can get rest and care for yourself.
 This will help your body recover more efficiently.